BeansIsFat/Compare-Plex-Libraries/README.md

 ## You must edit the following user variables before use

-`PLEXTOKEN` See https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ for information on getting your Plex token
+`PLEXTOKEN` — see https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ for information on getting your Plex token

-`DIR` should be the path to export media in ExportTools.
+`DIR` — should be the path to export media in ExportTools.
 Be sure to provide the absolute path if you are running Plex in Docker.

-`PLEXURL` should not have a trailing slash but should have the port if you are accessing without a domain (e.g. http://localhost:32400)
+`PLEXURL` — should not have a trailing slash but should have the port if you are accessing without a domain (e.g. http://localhost:32400)

 Requires ExportTools to be installed and configured in Plex https://github.com/ukdtom/ExportTools.bundle/wiki